 There may be affiliate links in this post which means I may receive “thank you money” at no additional cost to you.
 Please know that I only recommend products that I use and love.
 Thank you for your support!

-I had the strangest epiphany in the last couple of weeks.
-It started when I was going through my Evernote and found a bunch of half-finished blog posts.
+A few years ago, I had the strangest epiphany.
+It started when I was going through my notes and found a bunch of half-finished blog posts.

 There was one in particular that I decided to finish and post on my Facebook page.
-But then it seemed a little too long for a status update so I decided to make it a note instead.
-And notes are so advanced now: you can add formatting and images.
-While looking for an image, I’m thinking to myself, “If I’m doing all of this work anyways, why not just put it on the blog?”
+But then it seemed a little too long for a status update, so I decided to make it a note instead.
+While looking for an image, I'm thinking to myself, “If I'm doing all of this work anyways, why not just put it on the blog?”

 I copied the text over to the blog and started to feel really anxious.
 I powered through it and then hit the publish button.
 Whew!

-Which was surprising to me because I feel like I share more personal things in my #jesspicks newsletter every week and I’m able to do that without much stress.
+This was surprising because I feel like I share more personal things in my #jesspicks newsletter every week and I’m able to do that without much stress.
 That awareness has opened my eyes because maybe this explains why I’ve been such an on-again-off-again blogger.
 Because it causes me anxiety.
 Because I want it to be good.